tsipkens/modalii/README.md

 smodel = SModel(prop, x_fields, t, l);
 ```

-The inputs are largely the same as before, but with an added `l` argument that defines the wavelenths relevant to the experiment.
+The inputs are largely the same as before, but with an added `l` argument that defines the wavelengths relevant to the experiment.

-### @Signal

-This is depreciated class that is to be replaced by structured arrays.
-It packages together a series of signals and related information, such as the time and wavelengths.
-The class is still included for legacy purposes.
-The class's previous methods were largely moved to the `+data` package, described below.

 ## 3. Packages

+Matlab packages are used to bundle similar functions.

 ### 3.1 +props